lyxell/logifix/README.md

   <img src="https://raw.githubusercontent.com/lyxell/logifix/master/.github/logifix_logo.svg" alt="Logifix">
 </h1>

-Logifix statically detects and automatically fixes bugs and code smells in Java source code.
+Logifix uses static analysis to detect and automatically fix bugs and suspicious patterns in Java source code.
 Logifix is implemented in a high-performance Datalog dialect that is synthesized into fast multi-threaded C++ code.

 ## Demo